Overview

 gitrole status

 Use this before you commit or push.
-It answers "does this repo look right?" without a lot of detail.
+It answers "does this repo look right?" and checks the broader repo alignment.

 Full explanation